moonglum/foxx_generator/README.md

 });
 ```

-For a `link` and `unlink` transition you additionally have to determine which `follow` transition can be used to follow the created transition.
+For a `connect` and `disconnect` transition you additionally have to determine which `follow` transition can be used to follow the created transition.
 This is done with `as` and the name of the transition.

 You can also add `parameters` to the transition, if in the transition process you need additional information from the user of the API.
 Each of the parameters needs to be a value object defined with [Joi](https://github.com/hapijs/joi).
 For example: